-In Pursuit Of Compensation For An Auto Accident
+In Pursuit Of Compensation For Auto Accident Victims

 If you or a loved one has been injured in a car accident, you may be wondering if you have a viable claim to recover money for medical bills and other expenses.
 The answer to that question depends on many factors.
 The threshold question is whether the driver of the other vehicle was negligent.

-If you have been injured in a car accident by a negligent driver, you should consult with an attorney because you may be able to recover money damages for medical bills, pain and suffering, lost wages, as well as other damages, depending on the type and severity of your injury.
+If you have been injured in a car accident by a negligent driver, you should consult with an attorney.
+With legal help, you may be able to recover money damages for medical bills, pain and suffering, lost wages, as well as other damages, depending on the type and severity of your injury.

 Accidents Caused By Drunk Drivers

 Injuries caused by drunk drivers are unfortunately not rare.
 The National Highway Traffic Safety Administration estimates that three in 10 Americans will be involved in an alcohol-related accident sometime during their life.
 A person that decides to operate a vehicle under the influence of alcohol is acting in a negligent manner.
 They are responsible, criminally and civilly, for any accidents they cause as a result of their actions.